Ask in plain English. No SQL required.

 Query data by chatting in plain English.
 No SQL, no dashboards.

-How Chion's conversational analytics works
+How conversational analytics works

 Three steps: connect, ask, get a verified chart.